ton-community/tutorials/02-contract/index.md

 Right now, the contract is just FunC source code.
 To get it to run on-chain, we need to convert it to TVM [bytecode](https://ton.org/docs/learn/tvm-instructions/instructions).

 In TON, we don't compile FunC directly to bytecode, but instead go through another programming language called [Fift](https://ton-blockchain.github.io/docs/fiftbase.pdf).
-Just like FunC, Fift is another language that was designed specifically for TON blockchain.
+Just like FunC, Fift is another language that was designed specifically for TON Blockchain.
 It's a low level language that is very close to TVM opcodes.
 For us regular mortals, Fift is not very useful, so unless you're planning on some extra advanced things, I believe you can safely ignore it for now.

 The func-js package contains everything we need to compile our contract to bytecode.
 To use it, open terminal in the project directory and run the following: